-When adopting the document the Board reaffirmed their belief that the Framework is intended to be a resource that defines effective practice to voluntarily guide local districts towards improving educational achievement for all.
-February 2012, the State Board of Education approved the development of models for teacher and principal evaluations based on The Teacher and Principal Performance Framework.
-The Board reaffirmed that these models would be voluntary and that districts would have the option to adopt or adapt them.
+In February 2012, the State Board of Education approved the development of models for teacher and principal evaluations based on The Teacher and Principal Performance Framework.
+The Board reaffirmed the models would be voluntary and that districts would have the option to adopt or adapt them.
 A leadership committee, representing all facets of Nebraska education, met for several months and made recommendations on specific components and processes to be included in such models.
 In the spring of 2013, seventeen pilot schools, representing all sizes of schools and all regions of the state, began a two year process of designing and testing the models.
-Project completion for statewide implementation is currently stated for the fall of 2015.
+Project completion and statewide implementation is currently stated for the fall of 2015.